fayemolamine/Abstract-Classifier/README.md

 | BOW | `max_features=5000, ngram_range=(1,2)` | (700, 5000) |
 | Hard (degradation) | `max_features=3000`, 40-word truncation | (800, 3000) |

-All vectorizers fitted on training data only — never on validation or test.
+All vectorizers fitted on training data only, never on validation or test.

 ---